Local Projections vs. VARs: Lessons From Thousands of DGPs: Results

 \section{Results}

-We now present our main simulation results.
-We summarize the results through four takeaways, one in each subsection.
-The first three takeaways focus on observed shock identification, though results for recursive identification are very similar, as shown in \cref{app:results_recursive}.
-The fourth takeaway is concerned with IV identification.
-At the end of the section we justify our focus on the \emph{average} performance of estimators across DGPs, by arguing that there is limited scope for selecting among estimators in a data-dependent way.
+This section presents our simulation results.
+We summarize the results through four lessons, presented in separate subsections.
+The first three lessons focus on observed shock identification.
+The fourth lesson is concerned with IV identification.
+We show in \cref{sec:results_robustness} that these conclusions are qualitatively robust to several alterations of our baseline simulation specification (including less persistent DGPs and recursive identification).
+Finally, in \cref{sec:results_selection}, we justify our focus on the \emph{average} performance of estimators across DGPs, by arguing that there is limited scope for selecting among estimators in a data-dependent way.

-\paragraph{Lag length and simulation settings.} The evidence presented in this section focuses on estimators that use $p=4$ lags for estimation (except VAR model averaging, which uses many different lag lengths, as described in \cref{sec:estim}).
-In our DGPs the Akaike Information Criterion almost always selects very short lag lengths $\hat{p}_{AIC}$, as discussed further in \cref{sec:results_selection} below.
-Thus, for all intents and purposes our results may be interpreted as having been generated by the lag length selection rule $p = \max\lbrace \hat{p}_{AIC}, 4\rbrace$.
-Our reading of applied practice is that researchers typically include at least 4 lags in quarterly data.
-Results for 8 lags are presented in \cref{app:results_lag} and discussed below when relevant.

-Throughout this section we consider the 6,000 monetary and fiscal policy shock DGPs \emph{jointly} rather than separately.
-Separate results for the two kinds of DGPs are relegated to \cref{app:results_fiscal_monetary}, as they are qualitatively similar.
+Throughout this section we present results for our 6,000 monetary and fiscal policy shock DGPs considered jointly rather than separately.
 For each DGP, we simulate time series of length $T=200$ quarters and approximate the population bias and variance of the estimators by averaging across 5,000 Monte Carlo simulations.
-The results presented in this section take about two weeks to produce in Matlab on a server with 25 parallel cores.
+The main results (excluding robustness checks) take about one week to produce in Matlab on a research computing cluster with 300 parallel cores.